Hand drilling in UK as taught by Dave Watson

 Spindle for hand drill friction fire method

-For hand drilling spindles in the UK, Dave cuts about 10 cm long parts of elder shoots and removes up to a depth of about 3 cm the spongy pit.
-Thereafter he carves on to his Hazel shoots a matching prop with a 90 deg shoulder and matches both pieces mechanically together.
-They will never come apart again and he got a perfectly straight stick with a tip of softer wood and a small surface area (as only the elder wood will grind, not the elder pit).
+For hand-drilling spindles in the UK, Dave cuts about 10 cm long parts of elder shoots and removes the spongy pit to a depth of about 3 cm.
+After that, he carves onto his Hazel, shoots a matching prop with a 90-degree shoulder, and matches both pieces mechanically together.
+They will never come apart again, and he got a perfectly straight stick with a tip of softer wood and a small surface area (as only the elder wood will grind, not the elder pit).
+On average, the spindles are, in total, about 80 cm long.

 Kindling for hand drill friction fire method

-Specifics of hand drill fire making
+Specifics of hand drill fire-making

 Lessons learned by Dave Watson about friction fire hand drilling